lenablank/lenablank/README.md

 👩🏻‍💻 I graduated from Le Wagon coding bootcamp in 2021.

-📚 Currently enriolled in CS50x, Harvard University's introduction to the intellectual enterprises of computer science and the art of programming.
+📚 Currently enrolled in CS50x, Harvard University's introduction to the intellectual enterprises of computer science and the art of programming.

 🤓 I like to challenge myself, learn and create.